-Bjork Ostrom: The one that I, in case we’ve a case on the wheel it’s hile, heel, hile PO 40 and then there’s like a little pop screen in front of it which for a long time we were in the Philippines, my wife Lindsey and I lived in the Philippines for a year and I couldn’t get a pop screen there so I just took shipping form and I cut it out super crummy and then dark taped it around the mic.
+Bjork Ostrom: The one that, in case people are curious, that one that we use is Heil PR 40 and then there’s like a little pop screen in front of it which for a long time we were in the Philippines, my wife Lindsey and I lived in the Philippines for a year and I couldn’t get a pop screen there so I just took shipping form and I cut it out super crummy and then dark taped it around the mic.

 Suzy Hardy: That’s awesome.

 Bjork Ostrom: Yeah, when I was recording videos at that point.
 I think this mic it’s like the higher end of the lower end, if that makes sense.
 It’s like a 300 dollar mic maybe and then we …

 Suzy Hardy: Sorry to interrupt.
 I was going to say with the pop screen you can also use a sock which is that in the air not glamorous but we do that in the voiceover world.

 Bjork Ostrom: If you’re really desperate you can just use the one you’re wearing and then put it back on, so you can, it’s a wearable sock as well it’s a microphone sock.